intel/platform-aware-scheduling/telemetry-aware-scheduling/docs/health-metric-example.md

 ## Assumptions
 This guide requires TAS be running as described in the README, and that the [custom metrics pipeline](custom-metrics.md) is supplying it with up to date metrics.
 Also required is a multinode Kubernetes set-up with user access to all three machines in the cluster.

-There should be text file (with extension .prom) at /tmp/node-metrics/metrics.prom that contains health metrics in [the Prometheus text format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md#text-format-details).
+There should be a text file (with extension .prom) in the /tmp/node-metrics/ folder that contains health metrics in [the Prometheus text format](https://github.com/prometheus/docs/blob/master/content/docs/instrumenting/exposition_formats.md#text-format-details).

 If the helm charts were used to install the metrics pipeline this directory will already be created.
 If another method of setting up Node Exporter was followed the [textfile collector](https://github.com/prometheus/node_exporter#textfile-collector) will need to be enabled in Node Exporter's configuration.

 ## Setting the health metric
-With our health metric the file at /tmp/node-metrics/test.prom should look like:
+With our health metric the file at /tmp/node-metrics/text.prom should look like:

 ````node_health_metric 0````